minhthanh3145/minhthanh3145.github.io/_posts/2019-11-29-why-some-workplaces-are-miserable.md

 Usually, managers know when people are lazy or productive, but such knowledge will not be put into any documentation, except to be used in annual review, promotion and let-gos.
 As the saying goes: "You get what you measure", measuring certain aspects of performance would encourage optimization of some factors, at the risk of other factors.
 Some jobs are easy to determine if they are well-done or not, but other jobs not so straight-forward.

 For these jobs, the rational manager should look for a more "holistic" approach.
 This means managers would base the decisions about what good work is sorta like watching porn: They can't define it, but they know it when they see it.
-This is quiet a sensible line of reasoning which would align well with what people see as well, just that it can't be objectively explained.
+This is quite a sensible line of reasoning which would align well with what people see as well, just that it can't be objectively explained.

 However, this has a problem - which is that employees don't trust managers who claim that they know what good work looks like but cannot explain why.
 So what's the solution to encourage employees to perform better ?